5 Steps to Develop a Nonprofit Risk Management Strategy

 4. Implement Your Plan

-When you’re ready to implement your mitigation strategies, delegating tasks to different individuals at your nonprofit will be essential.
-Getting your entire organization involved in the process ensures everyone understands the purpose of risk management and their role in it.
+When you implement the mitigation strategies you’ve brainstormed, delegation will be essential.
+Getting your entire organization involved in the process ensures everyone understands the importance of risk management and their role in it.

 The main parties involved in implementing your plan will be:

-• Board members.
-In most cases, your nonprofit’s board of directors will either oversee the implementation process themselves or appoint a risk management committee to provide oversight.
-If you have a qualified member, you can appoint one person as the designated risk manager who takes the lead on implementation.
+Board members, who will either oversee the implementation process themselves or appoint a risk management committee to provide oversight.

-• Staff members.
-Each of your employees will be responsible for managing the risks that are most applicable to their roles.
-For example, your human resources department will work to prevent risks related to hiring and compensation.
+Staff members, who will be responsible for managing the risks that are most applicable to their roles (for example, your human resources department will prevent risks related to hiring and compensation).

-Also, consider conducting an annual nonprofit audit, even if your organization isn’t required to do so.
-Getting an external auditor’s perspective on your internal controls and procedures can help you continue to improve your risk management strategy.
+Jitasa also recommends conducting regular independent audits, even if your nonprofit isn’t required to.
+Getting an external auditor’s perspective on your internal controls and procedures every year, or even every few years, can help you continuously improve your risk management strategy.

-By adapting the steps above to your nonprofit’s needs and situation, you’ll be well prepared to prevent many risks before they become a problem for your organization, in addition to handling any challenges that still arise.
-You can avoid ending up in the news for the wrong reasons—more than that, you’ll be more likely to maintain the relationships and effectively manage the funding needed to further your organization’s mission.
+By adapting the steps above to your nonprofit’s needs and situation, you’ll be well prepared to prevent and mitigate many risks before they result in long-lasting negative consequences for your organization.
+More than that, you’ll be more likely to maintain the relationships and safeguard the funding you need to further your organization’s mission.

 Jon Osterburg, COO, Jitasa